 What happens if I ignore an IRS notice?

-Ignoring an IRS notice can lead to additional penalties, interest, and potential collection actions such as wage garnishment or bank levies.
+Ignoring an IRS notice can lead to penalties, interest, and collection actions such as wage garnishment or bank levies.

 Can the IRS garnish wages after a notice?

 Yes.
-If a notice is ignored and the issue escalates, the IRS may proceed with enforcement actions including wage garnishment.
+If a notice is ignored and the issue escalates, the IRS may proceed with enforcement actions.

 How long do I have to respond to an IRS notice?

 Each notice includes a specific deadline.
-Responding before that deadline is important to avoid further complications.
+Responding before that deadline is critical.

 Should I respond myself or speak with a tax attorney?